A polynomial expression in one variable is of the following standard form.

 Polynomial Equations:

-When a polynomial is presented in the form x^{\tt{2}} + 4x + 2,
+When a polynomial is presented in the form x^{\tt{2}} + 4x + 2,it is a polynomial expression.

 But we can also write as a polynomial equation or function.